ccollareta/hive-stage/src/events/workforce-3-0-industry-day-1-recap.md

 title: "Workforce 3.0: Industry Day 1 Recap"
 date: 2020-11-23
 author: Amy Chase
-featured: Yes
+featured: No
 thumbnail: /images/12-wf3-industryday1recap.png
 featured_image: /images/12-wf3-industryday1recap.png
 excerpt: We have put together 4 video answers to some of the top poll responses.
   Each video covers a topic and will allow you to understand our thought process and direction for Workforce 3.0.
 We then hosted a livestream!
-subtitle: ""
-pre_title: ""
 pre_text: ""
 information:
   value: ""
   type: ""
   release: ""
+impLinks: []
 changelog: []
-impLinks: []
+subtitle: ""
+pre_title: ""
 mobLink: https://hivegov.mobilize.io/main/groups/43575/lounge/posts/612153?tab=comment
-file: ""
 tags:
   - workforce
 collections:
   - workforce
+file: ""
 ---
 We have put together 4 video answers to some of the top poll responses.
 Each video covers a topic and will allow you to understand our thought process and direction for Workforce 3.0.
 We then hosted a livestream!